MABSworkshop/MABSworkshop.github.io/articles/README.md

-This folder contains the accepted MABS 2023 papers
+This folder contains the accepted papers